rdsq/cross-utils-js/README.md

 // it is async
 console.log(await getOsName());
-// 'windows', 'darwin', for example
+// 'windows', 'darwin', 'browser', for example
 ```

 ## Open